andl/docker-explain/network/iptables.md

   To the lo device

 3. In=lo Out= SRC=127.0.0.1 DST=127.0.0.1 DPT=40000

    lo receives the packets.
-Please note conn track mark the connection as ESTABLISHED. so again, the nat table is not consulted.
+Please note conntrack mark the connection as ESTABLISHED.
+So again, the nat table is not consulted.

-4. Routing, the packets will be processed by application. filter:input
+4. Routing, the packets will be processed by application.

+  filter:input
   Matches: default policy (ACCEPT)

-  The packets is received by Docker daemon.
+  Docker create a TCP Porxy (proxy/tcp_proxy.go) which listen on 40000 to forward the request.
+By forwarding traffic by application layer, docker simplify the iptables rules for local access.

   The localhost request traversal is finished.

-  Docker want to simply filter:input for local access, so itself listen on 40000 and forward packet instead of using iptables.

-5. Docker create a TCPPorxy (proxy/tcp_proxy.go) to forward In= OUT=lo SRC=127.0.0.1 DST=127.0.0.1
-  filter:OUTPUT

-  The response workflow is omitted since no special iptables rules were applied.
+5. The foward and response workflow is omitted since no special iptables rules were applied.

 Case 3 (Inter container access)
 ========================